-Joe Biden was Vice President under President Barrack Obama from 2009 to 2017.
-After winning the Democratic nomination, he will square off against President Donald Trump in the 2020 Presidential election.
+Joe Biden was Vice President under President Barrack Obama from 2009 to 2017 and won the election against Donald Trump in the 2020 Presidential election.
+Biden will be sworn in as president at noon January 20, 2021.
 He selected Kamala Harris as his running mate on Tuesday, August 11, 2020.
 Before he was Vice President, he represented Delaware in the U.S. Senate from 1973 to 2009.
 After Trump took office, Biden moved back to Delaware with his wife.

 Here’s what you need to know: